Where we work

 Young adults in Ethiopia are building a self-determined future by training in solar technology.
 They supply schools, health centres and villages with sustainable energy.

-A center for solar fuels is being established at Adama Science and Technology University.
-Solar power is used to produce green fuels such as methanol – and train specialists for the energy transition of tomorrow.
+A centre for solar fuels is being built at Adama Science and Technology University.
+Green fuels such as methanol are produced using solar power.
+Specialists are also being trained for the energy transition.

-Solar power brings light to rural health centers, which are often the first point of contact for women and children.
-This makes medical care safer – especially during childbirths and emergencies at night.
+Solar power brings light to rural health centres, which are often the first port of call for women and children.
+This makes treatment safer for patients – especially during births and emergencies at night.

 In youth centres in Kenya, disadvantaged young people receive training in solar technology with a state-recognised diploma.
 In this way, they are not only shaping their own future, but also the energy future of their regions.